HackShitUp/Beepcal/README.md

 #  Beepcal

 ## Beep (coding challenge)
 #### Beepcal = iOS calendar app that shows what dates you posted something on Instagram.
+CHECK HOW OFTEN YOU DO IT FOR THE GRAM!
 #### Main UI classes: InitialViewController.swift, CalendarController.swift, CalendarCell.swift.

 ## What Works?